ChromeUniverse/Personal-website/posts/freelancing.md

 Rant aside, I'll get into more detail about the actual bot I've built in a future article, so stay tuned. 😉

-### "How much did you make?"
+### "How much do you make as a dev?"

-Honestly, I don't feel comfortable sharing that sort of information at the time being, but I might publish a video about that on [my YouTube channel](https://www.youtube.com/c/LuccasLab) soon!
+Honestly, I don't feel comfortable sharing that sort of information at the time being.
+But I might publish a video about freelance finances on [my YouTube channel](https://www.youtube.com/c/LuccasLab) soon!
 So keep an eye out for that.

 ---
 ## Why freelance?

-Personally, I decided to set up my own freelance business specifically in the Discord bot space for a couple of reasons:
+I decided to set up my own freelance business specifically in the Discord bot space for a couple of reasons:
-- I wanted take the JavaScript expertise I've garnered over the began 18-ish months before I started working and really put them to the test in a relatively low-pressure environment while also improving my skills
+- I wanted take the JavaScript expertise I've garnered over the 18-ish months previous to setting up shop and put them to the test in a relatively low-stress environment while also improving my skills
 - I already had some reasonable experience building Discord bots - after all, I'm the creator of [RedstoneBot](/redstone), a fairly complex and modestly popular bot written in Python
-- I wanted to start building a strong portfolio as a developer by including projects that came from real, honest-to-goodness paying customers
+- I wanted to start building a strong portfolio as a developer by including projects that came from real paying customers
 - I was looking for a new source of disposable income to invest in my hobbies: audio and/or video production equipment, my tech desk setup, new music gear, hardware to learn/practice electrical engineering, maybe go on a trip to Europe or the United States, or literally anything else.

 ---